Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

-Dr. Sood adds that it takes only 15 minutes to 30 minutes of listening time to reclaim your lost concentration or focus.
+Dr. Sood added that it takes only 15 minutes to 30 minutes of listening time to reclaim your lost concentration or focus.
 The best music to trigger this is instrumental music.

 Effects of Music on Mood

 The study also found that workers who are moderately skilled will benefit the most while the experts gained little or none at all.
-But a novice who is struggling to learn the skill, find music a distraction!
+But a novice who is struggling to learn the skill finds music a distraction!
 The older workers, however, will spend less time listening to music at the workplace, preferring a quieter surrounding.

 So, music does increase productivity for some people and if your team comprises mostly of semi-skilled or moderately skills, you will benefit from playing music in the workplace.

-Despite these benefits, not many companies allow workers to listen to music at a workplace.
+Despite these benefits, not many companies allow workers to listen to music at the workplace.
 They claimed it block out interactions and workers will not be fully engaged.

-To Benefit: Listen to your favorite music - esp. an instrumental music, to make you more attentive and to give better productivity.
-If you intend to listen to music at a workplace, get your supervisor's permission and explain the benefits.
+To Benefit: Listen to your favorite music - esp. instrumental music, to make you more attentive and to give better productivity.
+Get your supervisor's permission and explain the benefits.
 Better still, forward this article for reference.

 The University of Washington's Institute for Learning & Brain Sciences (I-LABS) played music to thirty-nine 9-month old babies in twelve 15-minute play sessions over a 1-month period to see if music can help babies with speech rhythms.